 Let’s clear up a couple of common misconceptions.
 First, can dentures be “permanently glued in”?
 While you might hear this phrase, dentists refer to these as “fixed” or “implant-supported” dentures because they are secured to implants, not just glued to your gums.
 Another myth is that permanent options are always unaffordable.
 While the initial investment for permanent dentures can be higher than for removable ones, they are often more cost-effective in the long run.
 Their durability means they don’t need to be replaced as frequently, saving you time and money over the years.

-Explore Your Permanent Teeth Options
+Your Guide to Permanent False Teeth Options

 Once you decide to pursue a permanent solution for missing teeth, you’ll find there are several excellent options available.
 The right choice for you depends on how many teeth you’re missing, your overall oral health, and your personal goals.
 Let’s walk through the most common and effective treatments so you can feel confident discussing them with your dentist.
 From single-tooth solutions to full-mouth restorations, there’s a path to getting your smile back for good.

-Implant-Supported Dentures
+Option 1: Implant-Supported Dentures

 Think of implant-supported dentures as a major upgrade from traditional dentures.
 Instead of resting on your gums, they connect directly to your jawbone using a few small, sturdy metal posts called dental implants.
 These implants function just like natural tooth roots, creating a secure foundation for your new teeth.
 Because they are firmly anchored, you won’t have to worry about them slipping, shifting, or wobbling when you talk or eat.
 This stability gives you the freedom to enjoy your favorite foods and speak with total confidence, something that can be a daily challenge with conventional dentures.

-Fixed Full Arch Implants (All-on-4)
+Option 2: Fixed Full Arch Implants (All-on-4)

 If you’re missing most or all of your teeth on your upper or lower jaw, a fixed full arch implant solution might be the perfect fit.
 The All-on-4 dental implant technique is a remarkable approach that uses just four strategically placed dental implants to support an entire arch of beautiful, permanent teeth.
 This treatment is often a great alternative to traditional dentures, providing a stable, long-lasting smile that looks and feels completely natural.
 It’s a streamlined way to achieve a full-mouth restoration, often in less time than you might think, helping you get back to living your life without hesitation.

-Single and Multiple Tooth Implants
+Option 3: Single and Multiple Tooth Implants

 Dental implants are incredibly versatile and aren’t just for replacing a full set of teeth.
 If you have one missing tooth, a single implant can be the ideal solution.
 A small titanium post is placed in your jawbone to act as a new tooth root, and a custom-made crown is attached to it, blending seamlessly with your other teeth.
 For those with several missing teeth in a row, implants can also be used to support a dental bridge.
 This approach provides a strong, durable restoration without needing to alter the adjacent healthy teeth, which is a major advantage over traditional bridges.

-Permanent Bridges
+Option 4: Permanent Bridges

 A permanent bridge is another reliable, fixed solution designed to fill the gap left by one or more missing teeth.
 As the name suggests, it “bridges” the space by anchoring to the teeth on either side of the gap.
 These neighboring teeth, called abutment teeth, are fitted with crowns, and the replacement tooth (or teeth) is fused between them.
 In some cases, a bridge can also be supported by dental implants instead of natural teeth.
 While effective for restoring your smile and ability to chew, it’s important to discuss with your dentist whether a traditional bridge or an implant-supported solution is the best way to protect your long-term jawbone health.

-What to Expect During Treatment
+What to Expect From Your Treatment

 Deciding to get permanent dental implants is a big step, and it’s natural to wonder what the process looks like from start to finish.
 The journey to a new smile is a structured process with several key phases, from your initial meeting with a specialist to the day you walk out with your beautiful, functional new teeth.
 Each step is designed to ensure your treatment is safe, effective, and tailored specifically to you.
 We’ll walk through the entire treatment timeline so you know exactly what’s ahead.
 Knowing the plan can help you feel confident and prepared as you move forward.